patonlab/GoodVibes/README.md

 [![Build Status](https://travis-ci.org/bobbypaton/GoodVibes.svg?branch=master)](https://travis-ci.org/bobbypaton/GoodVibes)

 A Python program to compute quasi-harmonic thermochemical data from Gaussian frequency calculations at a given temperature/concentration, corrected for the effects of vibrational scaling-factors and available free space in solvent.
-Developed by [Robert Paton](http://paton.chem.ox.ac.uk) (Oxford) and [Ignacio Funes-Ardoiz](http://www.iciq.org/staff/funes-ignacio/) (ICIQ).
+Developed by [Robert Paton](https://www.chem.colostate.edu/person/?id=234D5F1C7E4CBA9E192AB2B2837D6360) (Colorado State & Oxford) and [Ignacio Funes-Ardoiz](http://www.iciq.org/staff/funes-ignacio/) (ICIQ).
 Integration with Travis CI testing by [Jaime Rodríguez-Guerra](https://github.com/jaimergp).

 All (electronic, translational, rotational and vibrational) partition functions are recomputed and will be adjusted to any temperature or concentration.
 These default to 298.15 K and 1 atmosphere.